Address:

 Eco Schools Brochure

-We were thrilled to have such a large feature in the Hackney Eco Schools Brochure, which proudly shows our Eco Team, from last academic year, engaging with workshops, gardening and being all round Eco superstars by helping promote issues like cleaner air in the local area and making sure we recycle in school properly!
+We were thrilled to have such a large feature in the Hackney Eco Schools Brochure, which proudly shows our Eco Committee, from last academic year, engaging with workshops, gardening and being all round Eco superstars by helping promote issues like cleaner air in the local area and making sure we recycle in school properly!
 A copy of the brochure will be delivered to each class for them to share and keep in book corners.

 Please click on link to view: Eco-Schools Brochure